Understanding your Demand Report Results

 This multichannel approach gives a more comprehensive picture of brand and talent perception, reducing noise by leveraging insights across datasets, rather than relying on a single source.

 Take your time to explore the data and make informed decisions.
-By capturing signals and combining them, we eliminate biases, noise, and misassumptions, so to expand your analysis to make it richer and more accurate.
+By capturing signals and combining them, we eliminate biases, noise, and misassumptions, so as to expand your analysis to make it richer and more accurate.

 Understanding Absolutes vs. Scores in the Data Visualization